 Example.
-Bill paid \$400 rent for his first apartment, which was located in Indiana.
-He moved to another Indiana location during the year and paid \$2,800 rent for the rest of the year.
+Bill paid \$400 rent for his first apartment.
+He moved to another location during the year and paid \$2,800 rent for the rest of the year.
 His deduction will be limited to \$3,000, even though he paid \$3,200 altogether.

 Important.
 Keep copies of your rental receipts, landlord identifying information and lease agreements as the department can require you to provide this information.

 For more information about this deduction, see Income Tax Information Bulletin #38 at www.in.gov/dor/3650.htm.